apache/spark/docs/structured-streaming-programming-guide.md

 [Java](api/java/org/apache/spark/sql/streaming/StreamingQueryListener.html) docs), which will give you regular callback-based updates when queries are started and terminated.

 ## Recovering from Failures with Checkpointing
 In case of a failure or intentional shutdown, you can recover the previous progress and state of a previous query, and continue where it left off.
 This is done using checkpointing and write ahead logs.
-You can configure query with a checkpoint location, and the query will save all the progress information (i.e. range of offsets processed in each trigger), and the running aggregates (e.g. word counts in the quick example) will be saved the checkpoint location.
-As of Spark 2.0, this checkpoint location has to be a path in a HDFS compatible file system, and can be set as an option in the DataStreamWriter when starting a query (see the previous section).
+You can configure a query with a checkpoint location, and the query will save all the progress information (i.e. range of offsets processed in each trigger), and the running aggregates (e.g. word counts in the quick example) will be saved the checkpoint location.
+As of Spark 2.0, this checkpoint location has to be a path in a HDFS compatible file system, and can be set as an option in the DataStreamWriter when [starting a query](#starting-streaming-queries).

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">